 How many Dimensions and Metrics can be included in Google Analytics 4 DIY?

-Why don’t I see my DIY data views in the dropdown for a Live Connector widget?
+Why don’t I see my DIY data views in the dropdown for an On Demand widget?

 What is the Custom data view versus the DIY data views?

-What is the difference between the Google Analytics and Google Analytics 4 / GA4 connectors?
+What is the difference between the Google Analytics and GA4 connectors?

-Google Analytics 4 / GA4 is the next-generation measurement solution that is replacing the legacy Google Analytics Universal Analytics (UA) properties used to measure website traffic.
-UA properties will stop processing data on July 1, 2023 and Google Analytics users are encouraged to prepare to leverage Google Analytics 4 properties.
+GA4 is the next-generation measurement solution that replaced the legacy Google Analytics Universal Analytics (UA) properties used to measure website traffic.
+Universal Analytics properties stopped processing data on July 1, 2023, and Google Analytics users were encouraged to transition to GA4 properties before that deadline.

-To check to see if your properties are Universal Analytics or a Google Analytics 4 / GA4 entity, check the property ID.
-If it has a “UA-” prefix, you have a Universal Analytics property and should consider migration.
-If the property ID is numbers only, then you are using a GA4 property.
+An easy way to understand if your properties are Universal Analytics or a GA4 entity, check the property ID.
+If it has a “UA-” prefix, you have a Universal Analytics property and if the property ID is numbers only, then you are using a GA4 property.
 For more information, check out this article from Google.

 We recommend that you check out the articles that Google has published on this topic: